 - crushed red pepper (if you like spicy)

-Place ingredients in a pot, bring to boil, simmer 10 minutes.
+Place ingredients in a pot, bring to a boil, and simmer 10 minutes.
 Serve immediately.
 The story behind Hoppin John.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!